MLIS Program Performance

 *Students who obtain a No Credit in INFO 289 have one more chance to retake the e-Portfolio course.
 A No Credit is awarded if a student fails to submit at least 10 satisfactory statements of competency with supporting evidence.
 If a student receives a second No Credit, they are disqualified from the MLIS program.
-Between fall 2010 and fall 2018, there were thirteen disqualifications due to failing to produce a satisfactory e-Portfolio after two attempts.
+Between fall 2010 and spring 2019, there were sixteen disqualifications due to failing to produce a satisfactory e-Portfolio after two attempts.

 Graduating Student Exit Survey Data

 We survey our graduating students each semester as they complete the MLIS program.
 The information below is from one of our most recent exit survey, presenting the 155 survey responses we received from MLIS students, who graduated in December 2018.

 For a summary of 2018 responses see MLIS Student Experience (Fall 2018)